The Hospital of

 • It was an enriching experience.
 The Guide was brilliant.
 The refreshments were lovely.
 It was good to finally see inside!

-Details of all Heritage Open Day events throughout the country can be found at: https://www.heritageopendays.org.uk/
+Details of ours, and other Heritage Open Day events throughout the country can be found here.

 In 2019 we celebrated our 425th Anniversary Year